-\paragraph{Unsupervised Scene Understanding in Natural Scenes} Many real-world datasets can be used for unsupervised scene understanding, such as PascalVOC \cite{everingham2010pascal} and MS COCO \cite{lin2014microsoft}.
-However, the current object-centric representation models are yet unable to handle diverse real-world images featured in such datasets, and these datasets mainly focus on outdoor scenes with background occupying the main image, which is not suitable for learning object-centric representations.
-Some other real-world scene datasets have been employed, such as Sketchy \cite{cabi2019scaling}, Weizmann Horse dataset \cite{borenstein2004learning} and APC \cite{zeng2017multi}.
-However, Sketchy lacks the ground truth segmentation masks for evaluation, while Weizmann Horse dataset and APC only contain a single foreground object in each scene.
-These limitations render them inadequate as benchmarks for evaluating various object-centric representation learning methods.
-In contrast, OCTScenes has been specifically designed to overcome these limitations, making it the first real-world dataset that offers multi-object and multi-view scenes for object-centric representation learning.
+\paragraph{Unsupervised Scene Understanding in Natural Scenes} Many real-world datasets can be used for unsupervised scene understanding, such as PascalVOC~\cite{everingham2010pascal} and COCO~\cite{lin2014microsoft}.
+However, current object-centric learning models are not yet able to handle the diverse real-world images featured in such datasets, and these datasets mainly focus on outdoor scenes with a background occupying the main image, which is not suitable for learning object-centric representations.
+Besides, some other real-world scene datasets have been employed, such as Sketchy~\cite{cabi2019scaling}, Weizmann Horse~\cite{borenstein2004learning} and APC~\cite{zeng2017multi}.
+However, Sketchy lacks the ground truth segmentation masks for evaluation, while Weizmann Horse and APC only contain a single foreground object in the scene.
+These limitations render them inadequate as benchmarks for evaluating various object-centric learning methods.
+In contrast, OCTScenes has been specifically designed to overcome these limitations, making it the first real-world dataset that provides multi-object and multi-view scenes for object-centric learning.

 In summary, we conduct a comprehensive comparison between our dataset and other commonly used datasets in object-centric learning, which includes both synthetic datasets and real-world datasets.
 In Table~\ref{tab:overview}, OCTScenes stands out as the only real-world dataset that features multiple objects within each scene and multiple views of the same scene and provides segmentation annotations for evaluation.
 This unique feature sets OCTScenes apart from other datasets, highlighting its superiority in facilitating object-centric learning.